openmrv/MRV/Formatted/Modules_3/3_reponse_design_CEO.md

   stage: Area Estimation/Accuracy assessment
 ---

-# 3.4.3 Response Design in Collect Earth Online
+# Response Design in Collect Earth Online

 ## 1 Background

 Reference observations are required to calculate unbiased area and uncertainty estimates from a map product.
 The reference observations are typically a labeled set of data, derived from an activity map (e.g. by stratified random sample) and labeled using imagery or field data.
 This is compared to the map strata of an activity map to estimate map accuracy and obtain unbiased area estimates.
-This tutorial will demonstrate how to collect reference observations with categorical labels for generating unbiased area and uncertainty estimates using Collect Earth Online.
+This tutorial will demonstrate how to collect reference observations with categorical labels for generating unbiased area and uncertainty estimates using Collect Earth Online (CEO).
 Users should adjust the various components to match their project objectives.
 Here, the process is demonstrated for the country of Colombia and for a simple map legend indicating the presence or absence of forest loss or degradation.

 ### 1.1 Collect Earth Online